Extra-Creativity/OpenGLFramework/README.md

 + `BindKeyPressing/BindKeyPressed/BindKeyReleasing/BindKeyReleased<keycode> (func)`: when the key is pressing/ pressed once/ releasing/ released once, the binded function will be called automatically.

-Note that the logic of `MainWindow` assumes that there is only one object (and we express it by a singleton-detected bool) because ImGui only supports binding one GLFW window in its context.
-Besides, you can customized any needed functions in `MainWindow.h/.cpp` by imitating he code there.
+Note that the logic of `MainWindow` assumes that there is only one instance (and we express it by a singleton-detected bool) because ImGui only supports binding a single GLFW window in its context.
+Besides, you can customize any needed functions in `MainWindow.h/.cpp` by imitating the code there.

-Also, `MainWindow` uses a lot of `unordered_map`; if the binded functions will not be changed, they can use `std::vector` to get slight performance improvement.
+Also, `MainWindow` uses a lot of `unordered_map`; if the binded functions will not be changed, you can use `std::vector` instead to get slight performance improvement.

 ### Framebuffer

-Framebuffer is used to render a off-screen scene.
+Framebuffer is used to render an off-screen scene.

-+ Initialization : `size_t width, size_t height bool needDepthTesting`, but optinal.
++ Initialization : `size_t width, size_t height bool needDepthTesting`, but optional.
 + `resize(size_t width, size_t height)`, resize the inner buffer.
-+ If you want to show the scene in a ImGui Window, call `ImGui::Image(reinterpret_cast<ImTextureID>(static_cast<std::uintptr_t>(frameBuffer.textureColorBuffer)), ImGuiWindowSize, { 0, 1 }, { 1, 0 });` in a ImGui context.
++ If you want to show the scene in an ImGui Window, call `ImGui::Image(reinterpret_cast<ImTextureID>(static_cast<std::uintptr_t>(frameBuffer.textureColorBuffer)), ImGuiWindowSize, { 0, 1 }, { 1, 0 });` in a ImGui context.

 ### Vertex